Reimagining Conservation in Great Bear

 The 19-million-acre Great Bear Rainforest is part of the largest coastal temperate rainforest on Earth.

-This is a land of mist-shrouded valleys and glacier-cut fjords, old-growth forests, wildlife like rare spirit bears and rich salmon streams.
+This is a land of mist-shrouded valleys and glacier-cut fjords, old-growth forests, wildlife like grizzly bears, spirit bears and rich salmon streams.
 It’s also home to First Nations people who have been linked to the rainforest since time immemorial.

 We need your support to continue our momentum working with local Indigenous communities to develop a model for sustainable resource management that will have global implications.
 The time is now to invest in the Great Bear Rainforest.